 Not much can out-do the simplicity of a good walk.
-Thankfully, Sydney has many, many brilliant walks to get into, but choosing which one is always the hard part.
+Thankfully, Sydney has many, many brilliant walks, which makes choosing which one to take the hard part.
 That’s where we come in.

 Whether you’re looking for a dog-friendly foreshore walk, an inner-city stroll, Sydney’s most iconic coastal track or even an 18.5-metre high loop to get your sky-high steps in, this list has you covered.

 Here are 14 of the best walks in Sydney.

 Glebe Foreshore Walk

 This route features one of Sydney's most picturesque cityscape sunrises.
 If you can get up early enough, you'll see the city glow silver as the sun rises behind it.
 If you’re not an early riser (no judgement there), you'll still get to enjoy the four leafy parks dotted along this walk.
 And good news, if you’ve got a pup, three of these parks (Federal Park, Bicentennial Park and Blackwattle Bay Park) are completely off-leash.

 This cruisy city walk is packed with markets, cobblestone laneways, cool bars and heritage buildings.
 Kickstart your walk at Circular Quay and follow the foreshore bend past restaurants, the ferry terminal and into the western heart of Sydney Cove, otherwise known as The Rocks.
 On this path, you’ll find Australia’s oldest pub, The Fortune of War, and near the police station—a series of hidden passages that make up the Nurses Walk (a walkway built in the late 70s to honour the nurses who helped set up hospitals around this area in the 18th and 19th Century).